This fall STEM Outreach will be offering virtual and in person STEM Days.

 Session 3: February 9, 2022, 5:30-6:30pm: Coding and Computer Modeling: new approaches to understanding and improving our world with Cooper Union students and faculty.

-STEM Days in person will open in October 2021.
 Complete the STEM Outreach Interest Form to be notified when in person STEM Days registration opens.